manal-babkhouti/reddit-topic-explorer/README.md

 ## ✨ Final Thoughts

-This project combines **language modeling, unsupervised learning**, and **interactive visualization** in a pipeline that's not only technically solid, but actually useful in real-world insight gathering.
+This project combines **language modeling, unsupervised learning**, and **interactive visualization** in a pipeline that is technically sound and shows strong potential for exploratory insight discovery in real-world datasets like Reddit.